 A - Adaptation

-Communities in many of Kiribati’s most remote areas are receiving support for climate resilience as part of a $20 million climate change adaptation project funded by the World Bank in 2022.
-The Kiribati Outer Islands Resilience and Adaptation Project supports an estimated 14,000 people (12 percent of the country’s population).
-The project provides communities with improved access to fresh water, drainage improvements, coastal protection, upgrades to public buildings and critical facilities, maintenance equipment, and reduction of flooding risk.
+Communities in many of Kiribati’s most remote areas are receiving support for climate resilience as part of a $20 million World Bank-funded climate change adaptation project that began in 2022.
+The Kiribati Outer Islands Resilience and Adaptation Project (KOIRAP) supports an estimated 14,000 people (12 percent of the country’s population) on all of the 21 outer islands.
+Alongside measures to improve access to fresh drinking water, the project provides communities with improved drainage, builds coastal protection through measures for better reef health, upgrades public buildings, critical facilities, and risk informed spatial plans and maintenance equipment through the Island Councils.

 These projects are part of the World Bank's broader efforts to support climate adaptation in the East Asia and Pacific region by working with countries to identify risks, develop strategies, and strengthen resilience to climate change impacts.
 The World Bank is committed to ensuring that about 45 percent of lending has climate co-benefits, of which half is for adapatation.
 Climate co-benefits refers to financing that supports climate action while also furthering development objectives.